3DCoded/Happy-Hare/Multi-MMU.md

 Since v3.0.2 Happy Hare is able to support multiple MMU's multiplexed together to form a single unit.
 The most common situation is the combining of multiple type-B MMU's like Box Turtle or Night Owl together.
 So long as the units are fundamentally similar in operation (techinically share the same `mmu_parmeters.cfg`) they can be combined.
 I.e. you cannot combine an ERCF with a BoxTurtle (at lest not yet - that support is planned in the future).

-To combine MMU's you would connect the bowden output from each to a combiner/splitter which merges them together before the toolhead.
+To combine MMU's you would connect the bowden output from each to a combiner/splitter thus merging them together before the toolhead.
 You then need to make them look like a logical larger MMU by adjusting configuration as described here.

 > [!NOTE]
 > The Happy Hare installer can only be used to setup the first MMU.
 You will need to augment `mmu_hardware.cfg` manually with the configuration for additional units

-### Adjust `num_gates`
+### 1. Adjust `num_gates`

 Normally `num_gates` is an integer representing the number of gates/lanes on your MMU.
 To support multiple units you simply specify a comma separated list with the number of gates in each unit.
 For example, if you have two Box Turtle with 4 gates each, you would specify:
 ```yml